lhehnke/lhehnke.github.io/_posts/2019-06-02-openscience-follower-analysis.md

 - web scraping
 ---

+*Acknowledgements* Thanks to [Jon Tennant](http://fossilsandshit.com/) for providing valuable input and diligent proofreading skills for this blog post.

+*Replication, replication* GDPR approved code and data can be found [here](https://github.com/lhehnke/opensciencemooc-followers).

 ## Introduction

 As of lately, several friends of mine tried to convince me to resume writing and this was when I remembered that I apparently once thought so as well when creating this blog.
 One of those friends happened to be [Jon Tennant](http://fossilsandshit.com/), dinosaur whisperer from Brexit land and founder of the [Open Science MOOC](https://opensciencemooc.eu/).